-True patience means letting your future selves have a say in the choices you make today.
+So learning to be patient instead of selfish means letting your future selves have a say in the choices you make today.
 Optimize for everyone’s overall well-being.
-If you think about it, this is the most selfish thing you can do.
+If you think about it, that’s the most selfish thing you can do.

 “Live a little, would ya?”

-My friends tell me this from time to time.
-They say it when I go home after dining out together rather than joining them for drinks at the bar.
+My friends tease me by saying so from time to time.
+They say it when, rather than joining them for drinks at the bar, I go home after dining out together.
 Or when I hold off on buying a new iPhone because my 4-year-old 6S works just fine.
 Or when I take the bus instead of Uber.